jfioasd/misc/brainlark-lang.md

 Several 'larks' that move around in the code.
 Like Fission.

-Idea: maybe add an element of 'periodicity', executing commands in a designatesd interval?
+Idea: maybe add an element of 'periodicity', executing commands in a designated interval?